Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 An action is an instruction from the Policy that the agent carries out.
-The action is passed to the Agent as a parameter when the Academy invokes the agent's `AgentAction()` function.
+The action is passed to the Agent as a parameter when the Academy invokes the agent's `OnActionReceived()` function.
 When you specify that the vector action space is **Continuous**, the action parameter passed to the Agent is an array of control signals with length equal to the `Vector Action Space Size` property.
 When you specify a **Discrete** vector action space type, the action parameter